-Daylight savings time is just around the corner, so it’s possible to snag an extra hour of sleep during the coveted weekend.
-So, what can that extra sleep do for your workout performance, anyway?
+Daylight saving time is just around the corner, so you can snag an extra hour of sleep during the coveted weekend.
+So, what can an extra hour of sleep do for your workout performance, anyway?

-For starters, sleep is a very an important function your body needs to live.
+For starters, sleep is a very an important function your body needs to function.
 In fact, sleep is essential in maintaining optimal cardiovascular health, increasing muscle mass, and improving endurance.

-But not everyone gets these benefits.
+But everyone does not get these benefits.
 The Centers of Disease Control and Prevention states that more than 30 percent of Americans are sleep deprived.
-In fact, it’s recommended to get at least 7 hours of sleep per night, which can sometimes be difficult between home life, commutes, and work.
+In fact, they recommended getting at least 7 hours of sleep per night, which can sometimes be difficult between home life, commutes, and work.
 According to the CDC, people that don’t get enough sleep have a higher risk of “developing chronic conditions such as obesity, diabetes, high blood pressure, heart disease, stroke, and frequent mental distress.”

 The amount of sleep you should get is dependent on your age group.
 While each individual is different, children need more sleep than adults.
 Researchers have determined that school-aged children should sleep for 9 to 11 hours per night, while teenagers should aim for 8 to 10 hours of sleep per night.
 Adults (from young adults to seniors) should get 7 to 8 hours of sleep per night.

-Adding exercise to your morning routine will benefit your body.
-There have been many studies that show exercise has mood-boosting effect that can reduce symptoms of anxiety and depression.
+There have also been many studies that show exercise has mood-boosting effect that can reduce symptoms of anxiety and depression.
 If you exercise in the morning, you can feel more awake throughout the day.
 Researchers have found that exercise raises the core temperature of your body.
 Higher core temperatures make you feel more alert during and shortly after workouts.
 But exercising shortly before bed can make it difficult to fall asleep.

-So, take advantage of daylight savings time and get an extra hour off sleep.
+So, take advantage of daylight saving time and get an extra hour off sleep.
 It will only help you on your road to #BecomeBetter.